jordannakamoto/roboseo/README.md

 # SEO Content Refresher
-A tool designed for a friend to speed up webscraping and data entry for SEO content writing.
+A custom tool that provides an improved interface over a Google Sheets content writing workflow.
+Designed for a friend to speed up webscraping and data entry for SEO content writing.
 Client websites are batch scraped and target meta data is displayed in a front end interface.

 ## Features